 High quality transport provision is essential to the proposals for sustainable regeneration of Perry Barr, and will support the level of growth envisaged.

-- the rerouting of the Aldridge Road gyratory, and closure of part of Aldridge Road to most vehicles
+- the rerouting of the Aldridge Road gyratory, and closure of part of Aldridge Road to most vehicles (buses and bicycles remain)

 - redesign of the Birchfield Road/Aston Lane/Wellington Road junction to provide a traffic light controlled (signalised) junction and surface level crossings